Surprising ways independent living communities support brain health.

 At Westminster Village, we take a “use it or lose it” approach to cognitive exercise with our weekly Brain Boot Camp program.
 We alternate between different cognitive exercises to engage all areas of your brain … and have a lot of laughs along the way.

 Try these simple exercises you can do at home, each under five minutes with no special equipment needed.

 Grab a partner and a pair of wooden spoons, chopsticks or pencils for each of you.
 One person starts by tapping a simple rhythm.
 The second tries to repeat it.
 Alternate as the leader and make your rhythms increasingly complex.
 You can even play this one on a Zoom call.

 Reach back into your past and try to recall as many details as you can.
 Be sure you select a memory that’s fun, not stressful!
 For example, try to recall your walk to school as a 4th grader.
 Try to visualize the house you would have left in the morning: What color was it?
 How many steps did you walk down out the front door?
 Who would you have walked with?
 What would you have been carrying?
 What street would you walk on?
 What would you pass by?
 Try to recall as much detail as possible about whatever memory you choose.
 The recall is good for your brain and the happy memory is a great spirit lifter.

 Come see how our independent senior living community encourages brain health.

-Westminster Village is a Life Plan Community teeming with vitality, excitement and innovative ideas for modern senior living.
+Westminster Village is a Life Plan Community in West Lafayette, IN. teeming with vitality, excitement and innovative ideas for modern senior living.
 We’d love to answer your questions, show you around our lovely campus, and help you any way we can as you determine the best independent living community for your unique needs.